Next-generation global gravitational-wave detector network: Impact of detector orientation on compact binary coalescence and stochastic gravitational-wave background searches: CBC Searches

 \subsection{Detection efficiency}

-We start by considering a fiducial population of equal mass BNS systems with each component being $1.4 \Msun$ in the source-frame, which is distributed isotropically in orientation and sky location.
+We start by considering a fiducial population of equal mass BNS systems with each component being $1.4 \Msun$ in the source frame, which is distributed isotropically in orientation and sky location.
 The spins are assumed to be zero and the tidal deformability is modeled according to the APR4 equation of state~\cite{Akmal:1998}, thus for a neutron star of $1.4 \Msun$ we find $\Lambda_{1.4} = 257$.
-The BNS waveform is modeled using the phenomenological inspiral-merger-ringdown model \texttt{IMRPhenomXAS\_NRTidalv2}~\cite{Pratten:2020a, Dietrich:2019} which has the leading $\ell=2$, $m=2$ mode available and accounts for tidal effects in the inspiral.
-A potential post-merger signal is not considered here.
+The BNS waveform is modeled using the phenomenological model \texttt{IMRPhenomXAS\_NRTidalv2}~\cite{Pratten:2020a,Dietrich:2019,Colleoni:2023} which models the inspiral and tapers the amplitude to zero above the estimated merger frequency.
+It has the leading $\ell=2$, $m=2$ mode available and accounts for tidal effects.
+A potential postmerger signal is not considered here.

 To quickly determine whether a GW signal from a CBC is possibly detectable, we compute its SNR $\rho$.
-In a single detector A the SNR is given by
+In a single detector A, the SNR is given by

-where $\tilde{h_A}$ is the GW strain in the frequency domain at detector $A$, $P_{n A}$ is the one-sided noise power spectral density (PSD) of detector $A$ and $f_l$ and $f_h$ denote lower and upper frequency cut of the integration.
+where $\tilde{h_A}$ is the GW strain in the frequency domain at detector $A$, $P_{n A}$ is the one-sided noise power spectral density (PSD) of detector $A$, and $f_l$ and $f_h$ denote lower and upper frequency cut of the integration.
 For a network of detectors, we sum up the squares of the individual SNRs:

-Here we choose for the lower frequency 15 Hz, such that the signal has a length of approximately 340 s and therefore using stationary antenna pattern function is a reasonable choice.
+Here we choose for the lower frequency 15 Hz, such that the signal has a length of approximately 340 s and therefore using a stationary antenna pattern function is a reasonable choice.
 Since the next-generation detectors are sensitive down to lower frequencies, we miss out on roughly 9 \% (12 \%) of the SNR if instead we would change the lower frequency to 10 Hz (5 Hz).